grandseiken/factorio-ultracube/README.md

 * You're looking for a "vanilla plus" experience.
 * You need compatibility with other large/overhaul mods.
 * You can't live without the ability to scale up a base arbitrarily.
-While there are still benefits in going big, in this mod you can't always just stamp down more production.
+While there are still benefits in going big, you can't always just stamp down more production in the usual way here.
 * You're not willing to experiment at least a little bit with combinators and circuit conditions.
-* The idea of being unable to calculate exact throughput numbers for production chains sounds horrifying.

 ### Development status